whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 When the outcry had died dow, Firix saw Corro still regarding her speculatively. _I could bed that one_, she thought irrelevantly, but was careful to show no sign of her mild arousal.
 She beckoned to her Secretary, Gonsevero, who came forth with dignity, bearing a long richly made box of dark wood.

 &#8220;I said earlier that this conflict has been a matter of honor,&#8221; Firix said, her clear voice once again echoing through the Hall. &#8220;The Furnace accordingly proposes gifts of honor, to amend this long enmity.&#8221; From the box she withdrew a dueling sword, long and blue, supple as a living thing.
 There were a few gasps, but mostly the Humanos watched in silent awe: most of them had never seen a Furnace duelling blade in their lives.
-She had practiced diligently with swords; she was no master, but her arm and wrist had grown strong enough to hold it up in the clear morning light without a tremor.
+Firix had practiced diligently with swords; she was no master, but her arm and wrist had grown strong enough to hold it up in the clear morning light without a tremor.
 Solemnly she bore the sword to Heitor, and reversed it over her arm, offering the hilt to him.

 &#8220;Dun Heitor of Cass Tonor&oacute;n: the Furnace wishes you to accept this gift.
 Forged in the Redrock Crucible, of a single piece of the finest steel our metallurgists know how to make; fashioned by the master swordsmith Rubena.&#8221; Heitor looked at her in amazement.
-Rubena was a name known in the FrontRange: her work was legendary, and far beyond anything the greatest Humano swordsmiths could craft.
+Rubena was a name known in the Front Range: her work was legendary, and far beyond anything the greatest Humano swordsmiths could craft.
 With dignity he bowed, accepted the blade, and accorded Firix a punctilious dueling salute.
 She smiled and bowed in return.
 "Carry it to good fortune, Sor.&#8221;

 Returning to Gonsevero, she withdrew another sword, twin to the first. &#8220;To you, Dun Corro of Cass Merides, the Furnace offers a different thing.
 Rather than a gift, we offer you a choice.
 Will you trade the famous blade at your belt for this sword from the hand of Rubena?&#8221; She looked at him gravely. &#8220;Will you yield the trophy you took from Dun Heitor on the famous occasion I have recounted?&#8221;

 Corro matched her with a solemn expression of his own, but behind it Firix could see a moment of frozen indecision.
-Then it passed, and he drew his own blade, offered it hilt-first over his arm.
+Then it passed, and he drew his own blade, and offered it hilt-first over his arm.

 <br />